 Teleplay – Tony Grisoni, Based on the Novels by David Peace, Producers – Wendy Brazington, Andrew Eaton & Anita Overland, Special Effects Supervisor – Ian Rowley.
-Production Company – Channel 4/Screen Yorkshire/Lipsync Productions/Revolution Films In the Year of Our Lord 1974:-
+Production Company – Channel 4/Screen Yorkshire/Lipsync Productions/Revolution Films.

 Director – Julian Jarrold, Photography – Rob Hardy, Music – Adrian Johnston, Visual Effects – Lipsync Post & Union FX (Supervisor – Adam Gascoigne), Makeup Design – Jacqueline Fowler, Production Design – Cristina Casali.

 Andrew Garfield (Eddie Dunford), Rebecca Hall (Paula Garland), Sean Bean (John Dawson), John Henshaw (Bill Hadley), Eddie Marsan (Jack Whitehead), Anthony Flanagan (Barry Gannon), Warren Clarke (Bill Molloy), Robert Sheehan (BJ), Mary Jo Randle (Eddie’s Mum), Cathryn Bradshaw (Marjorie Dawson), Michelle Dockery (Kathryn Tyler), Sean Harris (Sergeant Bob Craven), Tony Mooney (PC Tommy Douglas), Peter Mullan (Martin Laws), David Morrissey (Maurice Jobson), Daniel Mays (Michael Myshkin), James Fox (Philip Evans), David Calder (Sir John Marsden)